DRadulovich/perazzi-site/V2-PGPT/V2_PreBuild-Docs/V2_REDO_Docs/V2_REDO_Phase-1/V2_REDO_use-case-depth.md

 ## Use-case Depth – PerazziGPT v2
+Version: 0.2 (Draft)
+Internal doc — not user-facing; shapes how we design PerazziGPT responses.

 PerazziGPT operates in three primary **interaction modes**:

 - **Prospect** – “Is Perazzi for me, and which path fits me?”
 - **Owner** – “I already have a Perazzi; help me care for it and understand it.”
 - **Navigation/Guide** – “Show me where to go on the site.”

+Note: `"heritage"` is not a runtime mode; treat it as Navigation/Guide context when a page or category cues brand history.

 Within each mode, the assistant may subtly adjust tone and emphasis based on inferred **audience archetypes**: